pellcorp/creality-wiki/docs/cartographer.md

 ## Firmware requirements

-!!! warning
+### K1 Series

 This guide assumes you have a K1, K1C or K1 Max and you are running stock creality firmware 1.3.3.5 or higher, or alternately you are using  [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
 Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.

+### Ender 5 Max

+You must be using pre-rooted firmware, which is not available from Creality at the moment, you can get it from https://github.com/zevaryx/ender-5-max-firmware

 ## Slicer Settings